ifeelgoods/data-migrate/README.md

 migration.
 For instance, `rake db:migrate:with_data` will run both schema and data migrations in the proper order.

-Rails 4 and Ruby 2.0
+Rails 4.1 and Ruby 2.0
 --------------------

-Data Migrate is Rails 4 and Ruby > 2.0 compatible.
+Data Migrator is Rails 4.1 and Ruby > 2.0 compatible.

 Installation
 ------------